 A: Absolutely!
 That’s what I specialize in, and base my reputation on.
 All YOM plates I offer for sale have been verified with the MTO and are available for use under the YOM program.
 If you feel more comfortable, you can re-verify by calling the MTO at 1-800-387-3445 from 8:30am to 5:00pm, Monday to Friday.

 Q10: My car is undergoing restoration and won’t be ready within the 6-month timeframe – what should I do?

 A: Provided you have your Ontario vehicle ownership registration, you can still send the plates and registration to the MTO for inspection and approval within the 6-month guarantee period.
 By doing this, they will register the plate number to you for life.
 You will receive the plates back with a letter that will serve as your plate ownership.
-At your leisure and once your car is ready for the road, simply take the letter of approval and YOM plates to your local MTO office, purchase a license plate sticker and have the plates registered and licensed to your classic car.
+At your leisure and once your car is ready for the road, simply take the letter of approval and YOM plates to your local MTO office and have the plates registered and licensed to your classic car.
 There is no time limit on this second step.